ParthPatel00/QuizMaster/README.md

 # QuizMaster

-Idea: Quiz making platform AKA QuizMaster

-From a user's POV:
-A user should be able to create an account, or continue as guest.
-They should be able to upload a pdf document such as typed notes, lecture slides, textbook chapters etc. and provide a name for the quiz to be generated This data should be fed in an AI model such as ChatGPT, Cohere, or Deepseek.
-Within a reasonable amount of time, a quiz should be generated for them.
-The quiz should contain a series of questions, all visible to the user at once.
-Each question should be multiple choice questions with 4 options, with only 1 being the correct option.
-The user should be able to complete thequiz and submit it.
-Once submitted, the evalation of the quiz should be presented to the user.
-Questions should be highlighted green or red based on correct and incorrect answers.
-A retake feature should also exist for the user in case they want to retake the quiz.
-If the user has created an account.

-# QuizMaster

 QuizMaster is an AI-powered quiz generation platform that takes in PDF documents (e.g., notes or lecture slides) and produces customized multiple-choice quizzes.
 This guide explains how to set up the application locally for development and deploy it to the cloud.

 ---